-Employee-related expenses over the year decreased by 0.5 per cent.
-The total number of employees (headcount) in TEO Group decreased by 183 (mainly in Lintel) from 3,486 to 3,303.
-In terms of full-time employees, the total number of employees in TEO Group during 2011 went down by 90.
+Employee-related expenses were on the same level as a year ago in spite of that at the beginning of the second quarter of 2013 the Company implemented salary adjustment applicable for the major part of the Company's employees.
+Over the year the total number of employees in TEO Group decreased by 223 (mainly in Lintel) from 3,257 to 3,034.
+In terms of full-time employees, the total number of employees in TEO Group during 2013 decreased by 149 from 2,875 to 2,727.